m2jest1c/windscribe-qbt-port-forward-guide/README.md

-# Ephemeral Port Forwarding with Windscribe for qBitTorrent - A Guide
+# Port Forwarding with Windscribe for qBitTorrent - A Guide

 ### Requirements